 The most effective career changer resume must prove that you have the skills to do the job without having the title.
 An excellent area to showcase some hard skills that you will bring to the company or institution is under the “Areas of Expertise” or “Core Competencies” section near the beginning of your resume.

 This resume section is a simple bullet-point listing of 10-12 hard skills that you have demonstrated in your previous work history.
-This is a great spot to highlight to the hiring manager some of the key attributes they are looking for in a potential new employee.
+This is a great spot to highlight to the hiring manager some of the key attributes and competencies they are looking for in a potential new employee.

 Take a close look through the job posting to see what skills the company is specifically looking for, connect them to the skills you have obtained, and highlight them in their own section.
 Including keywords and catchphrases in your resume is vital to generate an interview.
 You can further draw the eye of the reader to this section by making it a different color if you are using color on your career change resume.
 A clean, classic color will emphasize these skills even though you do not have the work experience.